Russ Harvey Consulting - Computer and Internet Services

 Computer equipment should be purchased based upon its suitability to the tasks it performs.

-Too often employees have to hobble along on legacy hardware while running demanding programs like AutoCAD and Photoshop while managers enjoy top-of-the-line hardware for minimal tasks like email and word processing.
+Too often employees have to hobble along with legacy hardware running demanding software like AutoCAD and Photoshop while managers enjoy top-of-the-line hardware for minimal tasks like email.

 Extending the Lifespan of Current Hardware